 UPS processes millions of invoices every day, and mistakes happen more often than you might think.
 These errors, from incorrect address correction fees to erroneous dimensional weight charges and missed service guarantees, can add up to a substantial amount over the year.
 That’s why implementing a process for regular invoice audits is essential.
 Manually combing through line items is nearly impossible for high-volume shippers, which is where automated invoice audit and recovery software becomes invaluable.
 These tools automatically scan every invoice for overcharges and service failures, then file claims on your behalf to recover the money you’re owed.
 It’s a straightforward way to reclaim lost revenue without lifting a finger.

-Schedule Regular Contract Reviews
+Set a Date for Regular Contract Reviews

 Your business isn’t static, and your shipping contract shouldn’t be either.
 As your company grows, your shipping profile will likely change.
 You might ship more packages, send to different zones, or change the size and weight of your products.
 A contract that was perfect two years ago might not be the best fit today.
 That’s why you should schedule regular contract reviews, typically every one to two years, or whenever you have a significant shift in your business.
 These reviews are your opportunity to ensure your rates, discounts, and incentives still align with your current shipping patterns.
 A strategic contract optimization can lead to better terms and protect your bottom line from evolving carrier pricing strategies.